Both AMRs and AVGs are efficient automated goods transportation systems

 In addition to AMRs and AGVs, there are two other automated goods transportation systems on the market that are often found in warehouses with a high degree of automation and product movement:

 • Electrified monorails.
 This system is comprised of automated trolleys with two modes: aerial and floor-mounted.
-They move along an electrified rail and, just like conveyors, require a powerful WCS connected to the warehouse management system (WMS).
+They move along an electrified rail.

 AGV vs. AMR: which is better?